 Canadian non-governmental organizations are actively working with Cambodian civil society groups to promote development.
 Canadians have established income-generation projects, set up businesses that offer sustainable employment, worked with the Cambodian government, and established organizations to help protect and promote human rights in Cambodia.
-These people-to-people links are furthered by the more than 20,000 Canadians of Cambodian origin, the increasing number of Canadian visitors to Cambodia, and Cambodian students who come to Canada to study.
+These people-to-people links are enhanced by the more than 20,000 Canadians of Cambodian origin, the increasing number of Canadian visitors to Cambodia, and Cambodian students who come to Canada to study.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .